SMARTRACTECHNOLOGY/smartcosmos-framework/DATA_TYPES.md

 * [EventType](#et)

 ### [EntityReferenceType](id:ert)
-An Entity Reference Type is used to provide context to a type-agnositc call, such as a search operation.
+An Entity Reference Type is used to provide context to a type-agnostic call, such as a search operation.

 * Account
 * Extension